 Healthy relationships experience intimacy on different levels, it is not just about sexual physical intimacy.
 This blog will explore the different ways to express intimacy in the relationship to help strengthen your healing relationship.

 We hope the series will help many hurting couples get the help they need after the discovery of sex addiction.
-Paula Hall’s book “Sex Addiction – a guide for couples” was released on 28th February 2019 and is available online and in bookshops across the country.
+Paula Hall’s book “Sex Addiction – a guide for couples” was released on 28th February 2019.